IoTReady/iotready.github.io/blog/client:server authentication.md

 ---
 title: Using client and server certificates to secure ESP32 connections
 excerpt: >-
   This article will show you some simple steps of how to use client and server certificates to secure your communications and to achieve mutual authentication.
 date: '2021-06-20'
 thumb_image: images/Client-Server-Figure-1.jpg
 image: images/Client-Server-Figure-1.jpg
 layout: post
----# Using client and server certificates to secure ESP32 connections
+---

 Once we have our ESP32 modules up and communicating on the network, we start looking to integrate them into cloud frameworks such as Azure or AWS IoT.
 We quickly discover the need to pick up a basic knowledge of how secure connections work since these are a fundamental building block of integrating our nodes with these cloud frameworks.